 Please note however that this might, again, inadvertently affect other portions of the website by overwriting the Parent Element’s style.
 Only use as last resort and only with the Precise Selector method.

 Now, on to actually apply the style.
-In your Admin Area, go to “Website” -> “Edit Code”.
-In the top-right corner of that page, click on “New File”.
+In your Admin Area, go to “Website” -> “Advanced” followed by "Custom CSS" under Customizations.

 If you used the Class Selector: